will-eagle/will-eagle.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Hydrogeologist, UT Austin BEG<a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Hydrogeologist, UT Austin BEG

 profile:
   align: right
-  image: prof_pic.jpg
+  image: AlaskaPic2026.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Bureau of Economic Geology</p>